centminmod/centminmod-fail2ban/readme.md

 **Cloudflare Firewall Rule Limits**

 * Note, Cloudflare Firewall has Rule limits based on the Cloudflare plan you're using as outlined [here](https://support.cloudflare.com/hc/en-us/articles/200434798-How-many-IPs-can-I-add-to-rules-in-the-IP-Firewall-).
+So if you have 4 domain site zones in Cloudflare free plan, the Cloudflare Firewall IP Rule limit will be 4x500 = 2,000 IPs.
 So you may need to drastically lower the failban jails' relative bantime durations if you intend to use Cloudflare Firewall with fail2ban.

     | Cloudflare Plan | Cloudflare Firewall IP Rules Limits Per Zone |